Follow

 Manage nerves Letting nerves take control Practice deep breathing and remind yourself to stay calm

-By following these best practices for delivering your PowerPoint presentation, you’ll be able to connect with your audience on a deeper level.
-It’s not just about the slides; it’s about the way you present yourself, your confidence, and your ability to engage and inspire others.
-So, take a deep breath, stand tall, and let your hard work shine through!
+Following these best practices for delivering your PowerPoint presentation will let you connect better with your audience.
+It’s not only about the info, it’s about the way you present yourself, project your confidence and ability to excite and motivate others.
+You will breathe in, chest, up, and let the hard work shine!

 How long should a PowerPoint presentation be?